Canids are a member of the dog-like family called Canidae. Nine species of wild canids can be found in North America.

 Gray wolves are carnivores eating a wide variety of meat.
 Gray wolves will eat deer, beavers, boar, mountain goats, bison, elk, moose, birds, fish, rodents, and hares.

-They live in a great variety of habitats, which include mountains, grasslands, forests, tundra, and deserts.
+They live in various habitats, including mountains, grasslands, forests, tundra, and deserts.

 Their lifespan is six to thirteen years in the wild and seventeen years in captivity.